tkilla64/eurorack/README.md

 pmult:
 A passive multiple with two 1-to-3 or one 1-to-6 configuration.

+snh_noise:
+Sample & Hold with an additional white noise generator.
+The noise output is normalled to the signal input.

 umix:
 A DC-coupled mixer with 4 attenuverter inputs, two outputs with an LED level indicator and a +5.00 VDC voltage reference.